oduvan/webquiz-ansible/README.md

 ## What it does

-- Updates the package cache
-- Upgrades all system packages
+- Updates the package cache and upgrades all system packages
-- Installs essential packages (git, curl, vim, htop, python3-pip)
+- Installs essential packages (git, curl, vim, htop, python3-pip, python3-venv)
 - Enables SSH service
-- Configures timezone (defaults to UTC, can be overridden)
+- Installs and configures nginx web server
+- Creates user 'oduvan' with sudo access
+- Sets up Python virtual environment with webquiz package
+- Configures exfat partition mounting at /mnt/data
+- Installs hotspot management scripts and services
+- **Configures automatic ansible-pull service that runs:**
+  - 5 minutes after boot
+  - Every 30 minutes thereafter
+  - Logs all activity to `/mnt/data/ansible-pull.log`

+## Automatic Updates

+After the initial setup, the system will automatically:
+- Pull the latest configuration from this repository
+- Apply any changes to keep the system up-to-date
+- Log all ansible-pull activity to `/mnt/data/ansible-pull.log`

+This ensures your Raspberry Pi stays configured correctly without manual intervention.

 ## Customization